 - Supporting the pancreas and other vital organs

 Enzymes are the workers in the body – they carry out every chemical reaction.
-To have a healthy body you need both workers (enzymes) and building materials.
+To have a healthy body, you need both workers (enzymes) and building materials.
 The building materials are proteins (amino acids), minerals, and vitamins.
 All of these are necessary to build a healthy body.
-Trying to function without all the necessary enzymes is the reason for most body malfunctions.
+Trying to function without all the essential enzymes is the reason for most body malfunctions.

 Seven Categories Of Food Enzymes